 Ospreys are one of only three birds of prey that live on all continents except Antarctica.
 The other two being Barn Owls and Peregrine Falcons.
 These resilient, magnificent birds sustain themselves with a diet almost exclusively of fish.
 With special adaptations to their talons, eyes, and wings, they are as masterful fishermen as they are long distant flyers.

 The best possible reference for osprey ecology is Cornell University's AllAboutBirds website.
 Below are some highlights of these unique birds.

 Osprey and other raptors such as hawks, eagles, and harriers belong to the order Accipitriformes.
-Hawks, eagles, and harriers are part of the family Accipitridae, whereas Osprey are the sole members of the family Pandionidae.
+While ospreys are sometimes call sea hawks or fish hawks, hawks and ospreys belong to different families.
+Hawks, eagles, and harriers are part of the family Accipitridae, whereas osprey are the sole members of the family Pandionidae.

 There are four recognized subspecies of osprey, differentiated by geographic region, with few differences between them: Pandion haliaetus carolinensis, P. h. haliaetus, P. h. ridgwayi, and P. h. leucocephalus.

 The genus name, Pandion, comes from the mythical Greek king of the same name, who transformed into an eagle.
 Haliaetus is derived from the Greek word for sea eagle, although ospreys are not considered a sea eagle.

 The common name, osprey, comes from the Anglo-French word ospriet and the Medieval Latin word avis prede or "bird of prey," which, in turn, derives from the Latin avis praedae.
 There may also be an association with the Latin word ossifragaor or "bone breaker."